WilliamRossCrane/uber-clone/README.md

 - **Success Modal Not Displayed During Authentication**
   After successful authentication, the expected success modal does not appear in certain scenarios.
 Users may be redirected without visual confirmation of success.

-- \*\*Icon Property Filter Error in GoogleTextInput Component The icon prop is causing a 'Cannot read property filter of undefined' error when the component renders.
-This occurs when no icon is passed to the component, preventing proper initialization.

-- \*\*API Key Missing Warning Despite Correct Configuration The search bar displays "API key is missing" warning even when the Google Places API key is properly loaded and configured.
-The component shows the fallback error state instead of the functional search input.

 ---

 ## ⚙️ Tech Stack